run-ai/docs/docs/developer/cluster-api/reference/interactive.md

      The specifications of this InteractiveWorkload

 FIELDS:
+   active	<Object>
+     kubebuilder:default:={value: true} Specifies whether the workload should be active or suspended.

    allowPrivilegeEscalation	<Object>
      Allow the container running the workload and all launched processes to gain additional privileges after the workload starts.
 For more information see